coinbase/smart-wallet-permissions/docs/PermissionManager.md

 ### Immutable singleton

 Some security mechanisms require storing state external to Smart Wallets.
 Given that some state applies to the system as a whole, designing around a singleton architecture was most intuitive.
 Given this contract will be added as an owner to all Smart Wallets that opt-in, it is vital that this contract be non-upgradeable to mitigate the risk of mass attacks to our users by swapping into a malicious implementation.
 However, this singleton is not permissionless and has a single `owner` to manage its safe operation.
+Should the singleton ever become known as compromised, the `owner` has the authority to pause the contract through a typical pausable mechanism.

 ### Ethereum address and `secp256r1` signers